input-output-hk/essential-cardano-content/content/article/a-revolutionary-cross-chain-portfolio-based-liquidity-aggregator-and-exchange-for-the-crypto-world.md

 ### ![Cross-chain swap between Polygon and Milkomeda Cardano C1](https://ucarecdn.com/ef8a9052-ea7a-4792-aa28-4d9a20c3b451/)

-Blueshift takes the world of decentralised exchanges to new heights with its remarkable cross-chain capabilities, made possible through the development of BluesChain using the Cosmos SDK.
+Blueshift takes the world of decentralized exchanges to new heights with its remarkable cross-chain capabilities, made possible through the development of BluesChain using the Cosmos SDK.
 The Cosmos SDK, a highly regarded framework for building application-specific blockchains, empowers Blueshift to create a robust and versatile infrastructure that enables seamless interaction between multiple blockchain networks.

-By harnessing the power of the Cosmos SDK and BluesChain, Blueshift can offer its users a streamlined and interconnected experience that transcends the limitations of traditional decentralised exchanges.
+By harnessing the power of the Cosmos SDK and BluesChain, Blueshift can offer its users a streamlined and interconnected experience that transcends the limitations of traditional decentralized exchanges.
 Users can now effortlessly engage with various blockchain networks and take advantage of their unique features and opportunities, all within the Blueshift ecosystem.
 Users can perform cross-chain swaps in 10 seconds via possible routes on connected chains.

 ## Ecosystems/Roadmap